lplam/portfolio-markdown/contents.md

 ### ABOUT ME

 <p class="portfolio-content">
-I am a passionate Fullstack Developer with experience in building scalable and high-performance web applications.
+I am a passionate Full-Stack Developer with experience in building scalable and high-performance web applications.
 I enjoy working with both frontend and backend technologies, ensuring seamless user experiences and robust system architecture.</p>

 <p class="portfolio-content">In the future, I aspire to become a Software Architecture, designing and optimizing complex systems to drive innovation and efficiency.</p>
 </p>